vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 - `/var/log/containers` - legacy location, kept for backward compatibility
   with pre `1.14` clusters.

-To make our lives easier, here's a [link][build_container_logs_directory_src] to the part of the k8s source that's responsible for building the path to the log file.
+To make our lives easier, here's a [link][k8s_src_build_container_logs_directory] to the part of the k8s source that's responsible for building the path to the log file.
 If we encounter issues, this would be a good starting point to unwrap the k8s code.

 #### Log file format